 A taxpayer that needs a passport but has been certified should contact the IRS to resolve their tax debt.
 Once the taxpayer’s previously certified debt is no longer seriously delinquent the IRS will reverse the certification, notify the State Department, and mail Notice CP508R to the taxpayer.

 The ability to suspend a license or revoke a passport are effective tools used by tax agencies to get delinquent taxpayers to come forward and resolve their outstanding tax liabilities.
-If you need assistance with an IRS or NYS tax matter, please contact us at (212) 520-2906.
+If you need assistance with a tax matter, Long Island Tax Attorney Peter Alizio offers a free initial phone consultation.